PaladinFinance/Paladin-Tokenomics/README.md

 ## Tests

-Unit tests can be found in the `./test` directory.
+Tests can be found in the `./test` directory.

 To run the tests :
 ```